St. John School Science & Engineering Inquiry Project

 - Be prepared to answer questions.

-In addition to the actual science fair project, you are expected to complete a 3-5 page research paper that provides useful background information related to your topic.
+In addition to the actual inquiry project, you are expected to complete a 3-5 page research paper that provides useful background information related to your topic.
 Requirements for this project include:

 - It must be 3-5 pages, typed, double spaced, font size no larger than 12